UPDATE: Uxbridge Knife Attacker Convicted of Manslaughter

 Image for illustration purposes only

-An Afghan man who entered the UK illegally has been charged with murder and two counts of attempted murder after a brutal triple stabbing in west London.
+Initially, Safi was charged with murder and two counts of attempted murder after a brutal triple stabbing in west London.
+His plea of guilty (to the manslaughter of Broadhurst) on the grounds of diminished responsibility was accepted by the prosecution.

 Eszter Balogi is a third-year student at the Faculty of Law of Eötvös Loránd University in Budapest.
 In 2025, she served as an intern at the European Parliament with the Foundation for a Civic Hungary.
 Beside her legal studies, her main interest is national and international history.